quicwg/multipath/draft-ietf-quic-multipath.md

 Receiving a MP_RETIRE_CONNECTION_ID frame causes an endpoint to discard the resources associated with that connection ID.
-Note that retirement of connection IDs will not effect the use of Path Identifier for the specific path.
+Note that retirement of connection IDs will not retire the Path Identifier for the specific path.
 The list of received packets used to send acknowledgements also remains uneffected as the packet number space is associated with a path.